ZenyaIse/Cities-Skyline-Difficulty-Tuning-Mod/README.md

 Varies from 0 (free relocation) to 80% of the construction cost depending on difficulty.
 In vanilla you can relocate a building at 20% of its cost.

 **Maximum slope for roads, railroads, and metro**
-Easy: 30%, normal: 25%, expert: 16%, impossible: 12%.
+Easy: 30%, normal: 25%, expert: 19%, impossible: 15%.
 Can be set from 5% (very gentle) to 100% (45 deg.) in the custom options.
-Please note that setting the slope limit below 15% will make road/track constructing tricky (especially near tunnel entrances).
-Using Fine Road Heights mod may help if you set the maximum slope less than 15%.
+Please note that setting the slope limit below 15% will make road/track constructing tricky (especially tunnel entrances).
+Using Fine Road Heights mod may help.

 **Area cost multiplier**
 Expanding is quite expensive at higher difficulties.